 Cephalometric X-rays are completely painless.
 The head is placed between the beam source and the film holder, which is placed on a fixed arm.
 The film captures images of the face, mouth and teeth.
 The clarity and sharpness of these images will depend on the positioning of the body.

-After capturing cephalometric X-rays, Dr. Stephen Fitch will be able to see a complete side profile of the head.
+After capturing cephalometric X-rays, Dr. Fok will be able to see a complete side profile of the head.
 This can assist in orthognathic surgery treatment planning, and allow an immediate evaluation of how proposed surgery might impact the facial profile and teeth.
 Another common use for this type of X-ray is to determine specific measurements prior to the placement of dental implants.

 If you have any questions or concerns about cephalometric X-rays, please ask us.